The fascinating history of long haul travel from Britain & Ireland

 Australian ports also saw an increase in arrivals during the late 1940s and by the 1950s, both Sydney and Melbourne had made it into the top five.

 As passenger lists record occupations as well as dates and locations, we have also been able to examine the types of people that sailed out of Britain and Ireland.
-While students, engineers, merchants and "gentlemen" appear in large numbers, the majority of male travelers appear to have been blue collar workers such as farmers, labourers, mechanics and miners.
+While students, engineers, merchants and "gentlemen" appear in large numbers, the majority of male travellers appear to have been blue-collar workers such as farmers, labourers, mechanics and miners.

 Given that women did not enter the workforce at the same rate as men until the second half of the 20th century, it is perhaps unsurprising that housewives formed the largest female contingent by far.
 Other female occupations that appear regularly include domestic servants, teachers, nurses and secretaries.